 17. Seek Therapy

 Mental fatigue may be an underlying symptom of other mental health conditions.
-If left untreated, it can seriously impair the quality of your life.
+If left untreated, this exhaustion can seriously impair the quality of your life.
 Working with a therapist can help you strengthen your insight and develop better tools for managing your triggers.
 You can find a therapist through a free online therapist directory.